lanewhitmore/BIS_Data_Pipeline/README.md

 __*BIS Pipeline*__ is a production-ready, automated data pipeline that extracts, loads, transforms and persists select BIS datasets to a relational database for further analysis and "consumption."
 Data includes US dollar exchange rates (monthly, quarterly and annual), consumer prices, and policy rates (monthly).

 __*BIS Pipeline*__ consumption opportunities range from simple descriptive analytics and visualization to advanced predictive models.
 For example, the *base* pipeline provided here demonstrates automated output of Consumer Price Index (CPI) vs. the US federal discount rate, North American currency exchange rate comparisons, and exchange rate views across countries of interest.
 A simple and natural extension to these examples might be a time-series predictive model (e.g., ARIMA-based) to forecast CPI changes from the federal discount rate (as a leading indicator).
-Further opportunities exist through code and relational database schema extensions of this "open source" code base.
+Further opportunities exist through code and relational database schema extensions to this "open source" code base.

 <br>